 01 of 08

 Black oil sunflower seeds are by far the best food to offer birds in any season.
-These seeds have slightly thinner shells and higher oil content than other types of sunflower seeds, making them more efficient and nutritious food.
+These seeds have slightly thinner shells and higher oil content than other types of sunflower seeds, making them a more efficient and nutritious food.
 They will attract a wide range of hungry birds and can be offered in platform, tube or hopper feeders as well as sprinkled on the ground or a table or railing.

 02 of 08

 For high calories, suet is one of the best foods to offer birds.
 While many birders prefer to avoid suet because it will melt in warmer weather, it is superb winter food.
 It is also available in many blends with different ingredients to tempt different species of birds.
 It is even easy to make your custom suet flavors specialized for your backyard flock.
 You can try different suet shapes for more feeding fun, including balls, bells, and wreaths.

 03 of 08